Types of Filters

 Ad Hoc Filters

-You configure ad hoc filters on report forms to fine-tune the basic report parameters, as shown in the screenshot below.
-These filters cannot be saved directly to be reused at a later time; however, you can set up and save report templates that contain the filtering and sorting settings you use for an ad hoc filter.
+You configure ad hoc filters on the Sorting & Filtering tab (Filtering section) of report forms, shown below, to fine-tune the basic report parameters.
+You can’t save these filters directly and reuse them later.
+However, you can set up and save report templates that contain the filtering and sorting settings you use for an ad hoc filter.